Cidana-Developers/CidanaTestPlatformRelease/README.md

 ### Config (optional)

+   Before deploy, we need to generate the deploy configuration, we offer a utility to help you to make the configuration easily

 ```shell
    cd ./CidanaTestPlatformRelease/scripts && sudo chmod +x *.sh && sudo ./config.sh -c {xyz}
 ```

-   * Where `{xyz}` is a placeholder, please replace it with real config name
+   * Where `{xyz}` is a placeholder, please replace it with `real config name`
-   * Config is only required for 1st time, if you try to deploy again it could be skipped since the configuration is ready
+   * Config is only required in 1st time deploy, if you try to deploy again it could be skipped since the configuration is ready

    Follow instructions, set the correct `IP`/`domain` & `port` of `target machine`